15 Unique Ways to Get Cultural in Delhi

 Bikaner House is a quiet oasis in the middle of Delhi

-This was once the palace of the Maharaja of Bikaner, and it’s now a wonderful Indian art and cultural centre.
-It first opened to the public in 2015.
+This is one of those places that only Delhiites and the expat community seem to know about.
+Bikaner House was the palace of the Maharaja of Bikaner, and it’s now a wonderful Indian art and cultural centre.

 You can stroll around the gardens, explore the palace, and view the art exhibits.
 It’s a unique opportunity to get into a real palace in Delhi.